 flickr / F.D.
 Richards / CC BY-SA 2.0

-This basil is native to Naples, Italy and is widely grown and used in Europe.
-It has large, ruffly, dark green leaves with a strong flavor, and is considered one of the best basils for making caprese salad.
+This basil is native to Naples, Italy, and is widely grown and used in Europe.
+It has large, ruffly, dark green leaves with a strong flavor and is considered one of the best basils for making Caprese salad.
 This variety is slow to bolt, giving it a slightly longer growing season than other basils.
-It is also sometimes known as large leaf basil, or lettuce leaf basil; despite having very large leaves, the plant remains fairly small.
+It is also sometimes known as large-leaf basil or lettuce-leaf basil; the plant remains relatively small despite having very large leaves.

 - Native Area: Italy